Eye For Film >> Movies >> Any Day Now (2012) Film Review

 Marco is not the only lonely dot on Rudy's horizon, though, closeted DA office lawyer Paul (Garret Dillahunt getting a chance to show a softer side) walks into the drag bar at the end of Rudy's act.
 There's an instant attraction and it's not long before the pair of them are trying one another on for size in Paul's car.
 Although initially looking like little more than a blow-and-go affair, there is more of a connection between the two than they expect and they promise to meet again, although Rudy is sceptical.

 In fact, all three of these lost boys are about to make the other's lives complete, when, after finding Marco wandering the streets, Rudy and Paul hatch a scheme to look after him, even if they have to pose as cousins to do it.
-What follows is both a touching story of romantic and platonic love and a contemplative but stinging indictment of prejudice in the world of the Seventies, when being gay is considered to be at least as much of an 'affliction' as suffering Down's syndrome.
+What follows is both a touching story of romantic and platonic love and a contemplative but stinging indictment of prejudice in the world of the Seventies, when being gay is considered to be at least as much of an 'affliction' as having Down syndrome.

 There is no indication on the credits that the story is based on fact but it has an 'everyman' ring of truth.
 To make an audience cry is always a neat trick, but Fine avoids manipulation in favour of crafting satisfying, slow-build emotional moments, such as a a beautifully worked scene in which Marco is first shown his new room.
 The insertion of a 8mm 'home video' segment to fully cement the idea of the trio as a family unit, shows actor-turned-director has a mastery of economy.
 I'll certainly be looking out for more Fine films on the horizon.Reviewed on: 30 Apr 2012